 Area of Emphasis

-Carly Loomis-Gustafson is an associate in the Litigation and Mobility, Transport and Safety groups of Babst Calland, where she assists in the litigation of a wide variety of legal matters.
+Carly Loomis-Gustafson is an associate in the Litigation, Employment and Labor, and Mobility, Transport and Safety groups of Babst Calland, where she assists in the litigation of a wide variety of legal matters.

 Ms. Loomis-Gustafson graduated cum laude from the Sam Houston State University in Huntsville, Texas in 2010, earning a B.S. in Political Science with a minor in Social Sciences.
 Additionally, Ms. Loomis-Gustafson worked in the juvenile justice field for the Montgomery County Juvenile Probation Department in Conroe, Texas for approximately 10 years.